The club was founded in 1904 by Lord Armstrong of Bamburgh and Cragside, with the support of his friends.

 The story of Bamburgh Castle Golf Club mirrors the recent history of the village of Bamburgh.
-It is fully told in the book by Gordon McKeag published to commemorate the Club’s centenary in 2004, which can be purchased for £15 from the club by application to the Secretary.
+It is fully told in the book by Gordon McKeag published to commemorate the Club’s centenary in 2004, which can be purchased for £15 from the club.

 The club was founded in 1904 by Lord Armstrong of Bamburgh and Cragside, with the support of his friends, after the failure of two earlier courses on the links between Bamburgh and Seahouses.
 This effort was on a larger scale.
 He donated the clubhouse and funded the development of the course, which was laid out on leased land from one of his Newcastle based friends and colleagues, Mr Cruddas.